BenGWeeks/BenGWeeks.github.io/README.md

 ## Cross-Origin Resource Sharing (CORS)

-Your host must have the Cross-Origin Resource Sharing (CORS) policy set correctly to work (such as with GitHub pages (although custom domains may not work).
+Your host must have the Cross-Origin Resource Sharing (CORS) policy set correctly to work (such as with GitHub pages -valthough custom domains may not work).
 Specifically, the `Access-Control-Allow-Origin: *` header.

 ## References